Lokanātha: Early life

+Buddhism

 Three Buddhist missionary expeditions were launched by Lokanatha in the years 1933, 1934 and 1935 from Burma, Thailand and Ceylon respectively to Bodh Gaya in India, where the Buddha had attained Enlightenment.
 Lokanatha wrote extensively and published several booklets with a view to use these in his missionary expeditions in the West; he also completed a large volume dealing with his missionary work in the East.
 While the plans for a missionary tour of Europe and America were getting finalized, World War II broke out.
 All of Lokanatha's writings were lost.
 Besides, during the War he was interned in India.

 In October, 1946, he returning to Burma and found the Buddhist Foreign Mission organized in Mandalay; under the auspices of which he was sent out in July 1947 for a Buddhist survey of the contemporary world, with special reference to the USA.
 It was the first mission of its kind ever launched from Burma.
 The outcome of this Mission is detailed in his work Girdling the Globe with Truth.
 Preaching through Singapore and Malaya, Hong Kong, Shanghai and Manila, he sped across the Pacific through Hawaii to the US, and after a very successful tour of the United States and preaching in England and on the Continent, he arrived in Ceylon in 1950 to attend and address the First Conference of the World Fellowship of Buddhists.
 In March 1951 he was back to Burma, where right-royal receptions awaited for him in Rangoon and Mandalay.
 In Mandalay he hoisted the World Buddhist Flag on March 24, 1951, for the first time in Burma.

 After 1951 he preached extensively and repeatedly throughout Burma, also dividing his time between Burma, India and Ceylon; mostly staying in Burma.
 He attended and addressed the World Fellowship of Buddhists' Conference in Rangoon in 1954.
 Also, he was elected the Spiritual Patron of the Mahajayanti Celebrations in 1956 in Pakistan.

 It was in the early 1930s that Lokanatha and B. R. Ambedkar, the Indian Dalit leader, contacted each other.
 The correspondence between them reveals that Ambedkar was greatly influenced by Lokanatha, in favor of Buddhism.
 Ambedkar converted to Buddhism with many of his followers in 1956.

 Donations for the world Dhammaduta work flowed freely to Lokanatha in Burma.
 He had planned for a World Preaching Tour in 1963–1965, which somehow failed to materialize.
 Towards the end of 1965, he developed a sore on his forehead, which turned cancerous.
 While preparing for his visit to the US for proper treatment, he succumbed to the temptation of trying indigenous treatment, against all expert advice.
 He died on May 25, 1966.
 On May 29, 1966, in Maymyo, his body was taken in a stately procession to the Shwezigon Monastery, where it lies in state for all Burma to pay homage.
+Friedrich Lustig, who had been a close associate, also attended the funeral.